edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 ## Command `uninstall`

-  Remove Marblerun from your Kubernetes cluster.
+  Remove MarbleRun from your Kubernetes cluster.
   This command will remove all resources added by the installation command.

   **Usage**